UniversityOfHelsinkiCS/slackbot-action/README.md

 Optionally append deployment target to deployment message, e.g. "Oodikone master started deployment to `deployment-target`".
 If not given, message will just have "Oodikone master started deployment".

+## `softa-to-deploy`

+Monorepos (e.g. importer, oodikone) usually have different workflows for different services.
+You can optionally append the name of the service that is going to be deployed to deployment message, e.g. "Oodikone trunk (sis-updater-scheduler) started deployment".
+If not given, message will just have "Oodikone trunk started deployment".

 ## Example usage

 Check which tag version you want to use from